sebastien-riou/lean-ftl-stm32u5/README.md

 Build using make:

 ````
-make -C Debug clean all
+make -C minSizeRel clean all
 ````

 Load using: